This article offers essential information about MVP's new offering, our Somatic Healing Certification.

 The program is designed for individuals who wish to explore the practice of somatic healing, improve their current skills, and integrate somatic healing practices into their wellness and health services.

 Upon completion of this certification, participants will gain the necessary techniques and tools to facilitate healing and transformation in a one-on-one client setting.

 - Tools & Techniques

-The Somatic Healing Certification program will start on September 8th, 2023; Click here to register!
+The Somatic Healing Certification program in an online, self-paced course.
+Click here to register!

 Michelle Young, MVP's CEO and Lead Trainer brings a wealth of knowledge and expertise in the field.
 Michelle has undergone extensive and qualitative C-IAYT Yoga Therapy Training, including Somatic healing.
 She has trained with internationally recognized body workers such as Leslie Kaminoff and Richard Miller.
 Michelle's practical experience includes applying somatic healing techniques in clinical settings and collaborating with licensed professional counselors and Doctors of Organizational Psychology.

 The program consisted of eight (8) live sessions, which have now ended.
 Recordings of each live event are available to view in the course curriculum

 To ensure you gain practical experience, the Somatic Healing Certification program includes a practicum component.
 During this phase, you will work with a client for 4-6 weeks, which involves an initial intake session, follow-up sessions, and an overall write-up and recommendation.